Design & Access Statements

 Consultation - How has the community, for example a local amenity group, been involved?

-How does the site relate to pedestrian and cycle routes, road layout, local services and public transport provision?
+How does the site relate to pedestrian and cycle routes, road layout, local services and public transport provision in the area?

 How is access for emergency services to be provided?